-So to indulge your love for all things français, we've brought together 35 of the most important French brands—some you'll recognize, some you won't.
-But what's key to note is that not only have we assembled the coolest of the cool but we're also giving you pointers on exactly what you should look out for when shopping any of these labels.
-For example, Maje is always a trusted go-to for jackets, and we've chosen the best one to grab your attention today.
+So to indulge your love for all things Français, we've brought together 35 of the most important French brands—some you'll recognize, some you won't.
+What's key to note is that not only have we assembled the coolest of the cool, but we're also giving you pointers on exactly what you should look out for when shopping any of these labels.
+For example, Maje is always a trusted go-to for tweed separates, and we've chosen the best one to grab your attention today.
 Go through the gallery below to see and shop from the 35 best French fashion brands in existence.

-Style Notes: Amélie Pichard is probably one of the most adventurous shoe designers in the entire world, not just France.
-She recently collaborated with Pamela Anderson, and her shoes are instantly recognizable for their off-kilter heel shapes and wacky finishes.
+Style Notes: Amélie Pichard is probably one of the most adventurous accessory designers in the entire world, not just France.
+She has even collaborated with Pamela Anderson, and her pieces are instantly recognizable for their off-kilter heel shapes and wacky finishes.

-What to Buy: Right now it's a toss-up between bags and the copious amounts of chic lace blouses.
+What to Buy: Right now, it's a toss-up between bags and the copious number of chic hats.

 Style Notes: Atelier de Production et Création is loved for its utilitarian basics and has been a minimalist's go-to since the '80s, when the brand first launched during a time of great maximalism.

 What to Buy: We have it on good authority that A.P.C. is currently serving up perfect everyday pieces.